geek51/ministic-wysiwyg/README.md

 ### HTML data-* configuration

-* toolbars, sets the list of toolbars to show.
 * placeholder, the placeholder that will be shown when the editor is empty.
 * toolbars, a comma separated string of toolbars widgets ids.
 If this attribute is not defined only the basic editor is loaded.